GuideMyDentalFly Official

 Rather than guessing, take our free eligibility checker.
 Five questions about your treatment, smoking status, oral health, and medical history.
 You'll get a personalised result with a confidence score, specific guidance on any concerns, and the cost of addressing them abroad vs at home.

-If the result says you need preparation first (bone graft, gum treatment, smoking cessation), your Dental Health Report will include that context so clinics can build it into your treatment plan and pricing from the start.
+If the result says you need preparation first (bone graft, gum treatment, smoking cessation), your dental package will include that context so clinics can build it into your treatment plan and pricing from the start.
 No surprises on arrival.

 Pearl AI — built into every patient's assessment — can answer specific questions about your case: "Do I need a bone graft?", "How does my diabetes affect healing time?", "What implant brand works best for bone loss?"
 It's trained on your own dental data, not generic answers.